AgustinSRG/crystals-dilithium-js/README.md

 Javascript implementation of post-quantum signature algorithm: [CRYSTALS-Dilithium](https://pq-crystals.org/dilithium).

-Note: This is an experimental implemantation.
+Note: This is an experimental implementation.
 I do not recommend using it in production until the algorithm is standarized.

 ## Installation